metayeti/YABS.js/README.md

 }
 ```

-The entries above represent the following:
+The entries above represent the following concepts:

-- `"source_dir"` represents the source directory for the web application which we are building.
-The value `"./"` means that the source directory is the same as the root directory (directory which contains `yabs.js`).
+- `"source_dir"` represents the source directory for the project we are building.
+The value `"./"` means that the source directory is the same as the root directory (directory which contains `yabs.js` or `build.js` if using the compiled version - in this example we use `yabs.js` for clarity to distinguish it clearly from `build.json`).

 - `"destination_dir"` represents the build output directory.
-In this case, we will output everything into the `build` directory.
+In this case, we will output everything into the `build/` directory.
 If this directory doesn't exist at build time, it will be created.

 - `"html"` lists all HTML files associated with the web application.
-It can be a plain string or a list of files.
-Files listed in this entry will have their `<source>` tags appropriately matched and transformed to target sourcefiles (if you wish to skip this effect, then list the html files in `"files"` instead).
+This can be a plain string with a single file like used above, or it can be a list of many files.
+Files listed in this entry will have their `<source>` tags appropriately matched and changed to compiled sourcefiles.

 - `"sources"` lists all JavaScript files that we want to build and process.

-- `"files"` lists all other files associated with the web application.
-This can be a plain file list, or it can include basic pattern masks.
+- `"files"` lists all other files associated with the web application that we do not wish to process in any way, just have them copied over into the build output.
+This entry can be a plain file list pointing to individual files, or it can include basic pattern masks.
 In the example above, `"img/*"` means we wish to fetch everything in the `img/` directory.
 A `*` mask means we want to capture the contents of the directory plus all its subdirectories and their content.
-A `*.*` would only capture all files within the directory, skipping subdirectories.
-A `*.txt` would only capture files with `.txt` extension in the directory, skipping subdirectories.
+A `*.*` mask would only capture all files within the directory, but it would skip any subdirectories.
+A `*.txt` would only capture files with `.txt` extension in the directory, also skipping subdirectories.
 Please note that masks can only be used in the `"files"` entry.

 The hierarchy of files for this minimal build will look like this:
 ```